 Item Numbers 4. - 5.
 Name Change (Optional).
 A court can allow you to change your name when you naturalize.
-Any name change you request on this on this application will not be final until you are naturalized by the court.
-If you want the court to change your name at your naturalization oath ceremony, select "Yes" and complete this section.
-You do not need to request a name change if your name has changed through marriage, divorce, or other court order.
+Any name change you request on this application will not be final until you are naturalized by the court.
+If you want the court to change your name at your naturalization ceremony, select "Yes" and provide the requested information to complete this section.
+You do not need to request a name change if your legal name has already changed through marriage, divorce, or other court order.